fredericbonnet/helena/docs/src/helena-dialect/aliases.spec.md

 - ✅ should pass arguments to aliased commands

+- Exceptions

+  - ✅ wrong arity

+    Argument validation is done by the aliased command and propagated properly by the alias.

 #### Command tuples

 Aliased commands can be any type of command, including tuple